Legen- …wait for it…

 The whole process took about 15 minutes.
 I could not have done this at home.
 I don’t have a big enough work bench, I don’t have 4-6 hands, and I don’t have 15 (yes, 15!)
 5-foot-long bar clamps (which probably cost upwards of $50 a piece).
 Plus, I never get spectators at home.

 Step 5: Sand.
 After 24 hours, I took the clamps off and went about making a desk-worthy surface out of my plywood slab.
 The surface was totally uneven, since the strips were not all level with each other, and the glue had stuck to the waxed paper that we had used to protect the table underneath.

 Picture me in my basement with an orbital sander in each hand, a 50-pound carton of sandpaper discs, a handful of speed, and 48 hours to kill.
 That’s probably what it would have taken, if I had done this as home.
 And the surface would still be kind of wavy.

-Luckily, American Workshop has the Timesaver — a 36-inch belt sander, which I first met during my wainscoting escapade.
+Luckily, the workshop has the Timesaver — a 36-inch belt sander, which I first met during my wainscoting escapade.
 It took a lot of passes, but within 30 minutes we had a smooth surface — without the aid of illegal substances.